aashan10/php-demo/docs/08-console-commands.md

 ## Command Output Helpers

-When your command extends `Elementary\Console\AbstractCommand`, you gain access to several convenient methods for printing formatted output to the console:
+When your command extends `Elementary\Console\Command`, you gain access to several convenient methods for printing formatted output to the console:

 *   **`$this->line(string $text)`**: Prints a plain line of text.
 *   **`$this->info(string $text)`**: Prints an informational message in blue, prefixed with `[INFO]:`.